sudorandom/kmcd.dev/content/posts/2023-11-04_gnmi/index.md

 In addition to the above, here are some other benefits of using gNMI:

-- gNMI is more secure than SNMP.
-Since it is based on HTTP/2, it uses TLS to encrypt all traffic, which helps to protect your network from unauthorized access.
+- **gNMI is more secure than SNMP.** Since it is based on HTTP/2, it uses TLS to encrypt all traffic, which helps to protect your network from unauthorized access.
-- gNMI is supported by a growing number of network devices and management tools.
-This makes it easier to find the solutions that you need to meet your specific needs.
+- **gNMI is supported by a growing number of network devices and management tools.** This makes it easier to find the solutions that you need to meet your specific needs.
+Tools like gNMIc make it much easier to peer into the state of devices while offering a much better user experience than tools like `snmpget` or `snmpwalk`.
-- gNMI is an open standard.
-This means that it is not controlled by any one vendor, which gives you more flexibility and choice.
+- **gNMI is an open standard.** This means that it is not controlled by any one vendor, which gives you more flexibility and choice.
+Even when the data models that are used aren't OpenConfig, YANG is still almost always used to describe the vendor-specific data model and makes documentation and automation infinitely easier.

 Overall, gNMI is a more modern and efficient approach to network management than SNMP.
 It is a good choice for organizations of all sizes, from small businesses to large enterprises.
 I have a hypothesis that gNMI could also be good for smaller-scale (maybe homelab?) setups as well, but more on that in a future post.
 In the future, I also want to dive into some details of gNMI with: different types of subscriptions: ([STREAM](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#35152-stream-subscriptions), [POLL](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#35153-poll-subscriptions), [ONCE](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi-specification.md#35151-once-subscriptions)), `updates_only`/`sync_response`, coalescing of duplicated updates, dial out with [grpctunnel](https://github.com/openconfig/grpctunnel), and core data types.
 However, I'm low on time and each of these topics deserves separate posts.
 Until then, thanks for reading!